Jackson Hole Traveler - Visitor Guide

 2. Spa Time!

 Use the downtime from playing in Jackson Hole and treat yourself to one of the area's many spas or yoga studios.
 A massage or a soak is guaranteed to blast those chills away.
 Wellness centers are located inside most of the resort hotels in Teton Village as well as a few spas in town—or soak in historic hot springs.
-Jackson Hole Spa, Massage and Wellness centers.
+Check out Jackson Hole Spa, Massage and Wellness centers.

 Craig Thomas Discovery and Visitor Center - Grand Teton National Park